abtion/guidelines/career/software_engineer_ladder.md

 #### Communication
 - [ ] Understands and can provide a high-level overview of a project.
-- [ ] Consistently facilitates communication with project managers/product
-  owners for one or multiple apps.
+- [ ] Consistently facilitates communication with project managers/product owners for one or multiple apps.
 - [ ] Is proficient with pair programming.
 - [ ] Can write user stories.
 - [ ] Introduces new members to the project.
+- [ ] Communicate with PMs when goals are unattainable.

 #### Respectful teammate
 - [ ] Has taught other developers to pair program.